-- People sending me applications and sites to join.
-If they were really my friend, they would know I am not interested in Mafia Wars or Farmville.
-To avoid having all those applications show up on my wall, I block those unwanted applications.
-Sorry, friends if you are still sending them.
-They can't get through.
+- People sending applications and sites to join.
+If they were really your friend, they would know you are not interested in Mafia Wars or Farmville.
+To avoid having all those applications show up on your wall, block those unwanted applications.
+People might still send them to you, but you will never see them because they are not getting through.

-- People adding me to groups without my permission.
+- People adding others to groups without their permission is rude.

 I love Facebook!
 I have only one fault against it . . .
 Someone else was creative enough to design it.
 I wish I had done so!
 Follow me on Facebook: www.facebook.com/margaretminnicks